- 1 Four Day Defensive Handgun Training: What you will need for Front Sight Classes

 You will become a confident, safe and knowledgeable handgun owner who will have the skills to defend yourself and your family should the need arise.

-I have attended Front Sight 8 times over the past 7 years and plan to go again next year (2019).
+I have attended Front Sight 8 times over the past 7 years and have accomplished the Distinguished Graduate in handgun twice.

 I want to walk you through the experience, help you to prepare with the proper gear and let you know what to expect.